LYZhelloworld/GroupChatBot/README.md

 # GroupChatBot
-ChatBot is an interactive chatting tool with multiple agents, powered by local deployed LLM.
+GroupChatBot is an interactive chatting tool with multiple agents, powered by local deployed LLM.